 The global maintenance, repair and overhaul industry is forecast to grow 5.6% annually through 2014 with revenues of nearly $60 billion as airlines cut costs, increase outsourcing and seek to ally themselves with MRO providers that offer more value for the dollar.
 Despite a forecast that calls for moderate expansion, during the next few years growth may be hampered by the rising cost of jet fuel.
 This will force airlines to become more price sensitive about what type of maintenance is ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Global MRO Forecast to Increase as Robust Demand Drives Airline Operations".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Global MRO Forecast to Increase as Robust Demand Drives Airline Operations".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.